UoB-COMSM0166/2025-group-28/README.md

 ### Think-Aloud User Evaluation

 Two main tasks were evaluated to assess player experience across different game modes and control configurations.
-Players were encouraged to express their thoughts as they play, which were noted down.
+Players were encouraged to express their thoughts as they played, which were noted down.
 Results are summarised below:

 #### Task 1: Single-Player Mode
 - Navigate menu and select single-player option